 Re-evaluation of LOC is completed annually during or up to 30 days prior to the birth month of the beneficiary.
-Re-evaluations are completed by qualified professionals who are Tailored Care Managers/ Care Coordinators employed by or contracted with the PIHP, using the annual recommendation for LOC, a component of the ISP.
+Re-evaluations are completed by qualified professionals who are care coordinators / Care Manager employed or contracted with the PIHP, using the annual recommendation for LOC, a component of the ISP.